pranav1698/Flask-CMS/README.md

 # Flask-CMS
-A simple content management system using Flask fraework.
+A simple content management system using Flask framework.